ppetrovtv/pine_script_docs/source/Strategies.rst

    Open → Low → High → Close.
 #.
 Broker emulator assumes that there were no gaps inside bar, meaning
    all intrabar prices are available for order execution.
 #.
-If the option “Recalculate On Every Tick” in strategy properties is
+If the option "Recalculate On Every Tick" in strategy properties is
    enabled (or strategy(..., calc\_on\_every\_tick=true, ...) is
    specified in script), code is still calculated only on bar's close, following the above logic.